pyslackers/community/README.md

 # Join
 Anyone with an interest in Python has an open invitation to this community.
-Whether because of a school project, a task that you wish to automate at work, or because you are a Python developer or IT recruiters looking to network, you are welcome to [join](https://pyslackers.com/slack/).
+Whether because of a school project, a task that you wish to automate at work, or because you are a Python developer or IT recruiter looking to network, you are welcome to [join](https://pyslackers.com/slack/).

 If you have a GitHub account, remember to star this repository so you can